-Train your employees: if you feel that it is needed, you can organise a quick and funny good practices training.
-It can be a good time to do team building.
-Leave them with a didactic, user-friendly summary of the good practices they need to implement.
-Explain to them why you do what you do, give them information so it is not just another rule they need to follow so that they understand the reasons and consequences of their actions.
+Train your employees: if you feel that it is needed, you can organise a quick and funny best practices training.
+It can be an opportunity to do team building.
+Leave them with a didactic, user-friendly summary of the best practices they need to implement.
+Explain the reasons behind them (“it’s not just another rule to follow”) and the consequences (good and bad) of their actions.

 Hiring new staff